Love Battery: Formation, Between the Eyes, and critical success of Dayglo (1989–1992)

+Far Gone and major label signing for Straight Freak Ticket (1993–1996)

 In 1993 the Far Gone album appeared, which to many was considered a disappointment following Dayglos critical success.
 Initially Far Gone was to be released by PolyGram Records but due to contractual problems with Sub Pop, Far Gone was dumped by the major label.
 Instead an inferior "rough mix" of the album was released by Sub Pop, a problem which Love Battery planned to rectify by remixing and reissuing but never did.

 Following the Far Gone fiasco, Love Battery signed with Atlas Records in 1994 releasing the "Nehru Jacket" single late in the year.
 It contained two songs that also found their way onto the band's Straight Freak Ticket 1995 album, which was also released on Atlas; however, the label failed to promote the band and album properly which resulted in poor sales.
 Videos were made for the songs "Fuzz Factory" and "Harold's Pink Room".
 In 1996 Love Battery was featured in the documentary Hype!, chronicling the rise of the Seattle grunge music scene.
 A clip was shown of a live performance of "Between the Eyes".
 Shortly thereafter Finn left the group to focus on The Presidents of the United States of America, a band that attained mainstream success by 1996.

+Return to independent labels, Confusion Au Go Go, and first hiatus (1997–2005)

 A prolonged period of uncertainty ensued following Finn's departure.
 Initially, Finn's technician from The Presidents of the United States of America, ex-Posies and Fastbacks drummer Mike Musburger, had joined on drums.
 He was then replaced by original drummer Peters by 1997.
-The band returned to an independent label (C/Z Records) and released their fifth album Confusion Au Go Go in 1998.
+The band returned to an independent label (Let Down Records) for the "Snipe Hunt" single in 1998.
+Later that same year, C/Z Records released Love Battery's fifth album Confusion Au Go Go.
 Contributions from drummers Finn and Musburger appeared on a few songs, but Peters had ultimately done the majority of the drumming on the album.

+Following the release of Confusion Au Go Go, Love Battery ceased touring on a full-time basis.
+A few one-off performances were made between 1999 and 2002 which featured the return of Simpson on bass and Finn on drums.
+After a handful of live shows in 2002, the band quietly entered an extended hiatus for the first time.